English Country Dance: Live in Lawrence!

 The Douglas County Senior Center is located at 745 Vermont

-St in Lawrence, just south of the library.
-The dance
+St in Lawrence, just south of the new parking building

 A note to new dancers: